 - 2026 Toolkit (PDF)

 We’ve gathered together a comprehensive guide on all the resources you’ll need to get started on protecting your favourite routes.

-Making a claim for DMMO applications
+Making an expenses claim for DMMO applications

 The BHS has received generous support from Sport England through British Equestrian, allowing us to offer funding to volunteers to help cover the costs of making Definitive Map Modification Order applications to their local authority in England.